 - Using mirrors

-Now it’s true, as a teacher, you can’t please all of the people all of the time.
+As a teacher, you can’t please all of the people all of the time.
 It’s nearly impossible to teach a class that everyone likes every single time.
-(But it doesn’t stop us from striving for it.)

-#1 Using the time you teach to get your own practice
+#1 trying to get your own practice in

 If someone asks you how many times you practiced this week and you count the two times you taught, then you’re using your teaching time as practice too.